COVID-19 Safety Protocols for Ramat Shalom’s Sanctuary Building

 - Rabbi or Cantor will stand on the opposite side of the plastic screen on the Reader’s Table and direct the reader using a laser pointer.

-- Once Reader is done, he/she will place yad in the “Used Yad Box,” place used gloves in the trash can next to the Reader’s Table, apply antibacterial gel and return to his/her seat.
+- Once Reader is done, he/she will place yad in the “Used Yad Box,” and apply antibacterial gel to hands and return to his/her seat.

 Those taking an Aliyah to the Torah will be invited to do so from their seats.
 They will rise and say the Aliyah.

-The Aliyah Blessings, Torah portion, Haftarah Blessings and Haftarah Reading readers will be on the screens in the sanctuary.
+The Aliyah Blessings, Torah readings, Haftarah Blessings and Haftarah reading will be displayed on the screens in the sanctuary.

 Unfortunately, to adhere to health guidelines, there will be no community Challah, Kiddush or Oneg.
 For the time being, for everyone’s protection, there will be no serving of any food or any social gatherings in the sanctuary building or in the atrium.
 We look forward to a time when we can lift these restrictions.

-Friday night, Shabbat morning and afternoon services will remain engaging, but will be abbreviated, lasting no more than one hour.
+Friday night, Shabbat morning and afternoon services will remain engaging, but will be abbreviated, lasting no more than one hour and fifteen minutes.

 For B’nai Mitzvah and other celebrations in our sanctuary, COVID-19 requires that we put the following protocols in place regarding photography and videography.
 We apologize for any inconvenience that results from these protocols.
 Please know we are instituting them to ensure the well-being of the entire Ramat Shalom family: